Low Income Assistance

 |

-Before making recommendations for changing the SNAP program, they were asked whether these levels seemed low, about right, or high.
-Majorities nationally (57%) found these benefit levels low.
-More than seven in ten Democrats found them low.
-Less than half of Republicans (40%) found them low, but only one in five found them high.
-Arguments Respondents then evaluated arguments for and against raising benefits.
-The argument in favor of raising benefits did very well with more than seven in ten finding it convincing nationally.
-Republicans were lower, but still nearly six in ten found the argument convincing.
+Arguments Respondents evaluated arguments for and against raising benefits.
+The argument in favor of raising benefits did very well with more than eight in ten finding it convincing nationally.
 The argument against raising benefits was much less convincing.
-A bare majority found it convincing.
-Among Republicans, though, seven in ten found it convincing.
+A small majority found it convincing.
+Among Republicans, though, two thirds found it convincing.

 Even in the context of reducing the federal deficit, a majority has been opposed to cutting food stamps: